Academic Handbook Admissions

 Age Requirement

-1. The University requires applicants to be at least 18 years old on 1 September in the year of entry.
+1. The University requires applicants to be at least 18 years old by 31 December in their year of entry.

 2. The University welcomes applications from mature students (aged 21 or over) and does not set an upper age limit.
 The University will look for evidence of a student’s ability to study at the required level, along with a combination of life experience and enthusiasm for the subject(s) applied for.